LGBTQ literature in Singapore: Poetry

-Alvin Pang's "The Scent of the Real", which refers to Cyril Wong, is value-neutral and mentions Cyril Wong's sexuality as a fact, not as something disgusting or abject.
+Alvin Pang's "The Scent of the Real", refers to Wong's sexuality as a fact, not as something disgusting or abject.
 Toh Hsien Min and Yong Shu Hoong have written poems about friends coming out to them in "On a Good Friend's Admission that he is Gay" and "A Friend's Confession".
 Both were suspicious that their friends wanted sexual relations with them.

 Gwee Li Sui in the eponymous book with the poem "Who wants to buy a book of Poems" refers to the stereotype used on poets as limp-wristed and "ah kua".
 In the poem, "Edward", he depicts the life of a cross-dresser during the time Bugis Street was being redeveloped.

 Ng Yi-Sheng's poetry collection, last boy, contains many lyrical poems celebrating and reflecting on gay love and sexuality.

-Non-fiction

-Academic works addressing various LGBT issues: